nguyntony/Digital-Crafts-Classes/react/frontend-prep/frontend-prep.md

 ![](frontend-prep/then-nesting.png)
 <img src='https://github.com/nguyntony/class/blob/master/react/frontend-prep/img-notes/then-nesting.png' width='600'>

+## Closure
-#### Closure
+#### What is it?
 An inner function that accesses the outer function's variables is called a **closure**
 ![](frontend-prep/closure.png)
 <img src='https://github.com/nguyntony/class/blob/master/react/frontend-prep/img-notes/closure.png' width='600'>

-Is a closure and a callback the same thing?
-All closures are callbacks but not all callbacks are closures.
-Because callbacks can be an anon fn, which anon fn and closures are not the same thing.
+**Is a closure and a callback the same thing?** All closures are callbacks but not all callbacks are closures.
+Callbacks can be anon functions but anon functions and closures are not the same thing.

 You have to create a closure inside of the inner most .then call and you are defining an anonymous fn that uses variables defined from the outer function, that is the difference between a closure and an anon fn.